rednir/wow2/COMMANDS.md

 |`!wow yt set-announcements-channel [CHANNEL]`|Sets the channel where notifications about new videos will be sent.|

 ## Voice (22)
-Play YouTube or Twitch audio in a voice channel.
+Play YouTube, Twitch or Spotify audio in a voice channel.

 |Command|Summary|
 |---|---|